 Jessica Dickey is an award-winning American playwright and actor most known for her play The Amish Project, which opened Off Broadway in New York City at the Rattlestick Playwrights Theater to great acclaim from audience and critics alike (Helen Hayes Award, Barrymore Award, CAPPIE Award for Best Play, among others).
 The Amish Project continues to be produced around the country and the world, including a recent run at the prestigious Guthrie Theatre, and was listed by nytheatre.com as a play that should have been nominated for a Pulitzer.
 It’s published by Samuel French.
 Jessica’s next play, Charles Ives Take Me Home, premiered at Rattlestick Playwrights Theater, for which she was hailed as a “talent to watch” by Charles Isherwood of the New York Times.
 Charles Ives Take Me Home went on to be produced at City Theatre in Pittsburgh, Strawdog in Chicago, and Curious Theatre Company in Denver, and is published by Samuel French.
 Jessica’s play about Civil War re-enactors, Row After Row, had its official world premiere with the Women’s Project at the City Center in NYC, followed by a regional premiere at People’s Light and Theatre.
 Row After Row was recently nominated for an Ovation Award for Best Play after its Los Angeles run at Echo Theatre Company and is published by Dramatists Play Services.
 Jessica’s play The Rembrandt (fka The Guard) won the prestigious Stavis Award and premiered at Ford’s Theatre, then City Theatre in Pittsburgh, and in 2017 at Chicago's Steppenwolf Theater, starring John Mahoney.
 Over her career Jessica has been thrice nominated for the Susan Blackburn Prize and is currently commissioned by Manhattan Theatre Club and the Sloan Foundation to write a play about the Pap Smear.
 Jessica is a proud resident of the exclusive New Dramatists in NYC.

-Rogelio is a recipient of a 20017 Guggenheim Fellowship and is also the winner of a Princess Grace Award and a Mid-Career Fellowship at the Lark Theater Company.
-In the past he has received grants and awards from the New York Foundation for the Arts Grant, NEA/ TCG, and the James Hammerstein Award.
-After receiving an Alfred P. Sloan Foundation New Science and Technology Initiative Grant by the Denver Center, Rogelio went on to write When Tang Met Laika, a post-Cold War space exploration play, which was subsequently produced at Denver Center.
-This inspired Rogelio to bring the Cold War itself on stage and write a three-play cycle exploring the time period.
+After being awarded an Alfred P. Sloan Foundation New Science and Technology Initiative Grant by the Denver Center, Martinez went on to write When Tang Met Laika, a post Cold War space exploration play; which was subsequently produced by the Denver Center.
+This inspired Martinez to bring the Cold War itself on stage and write a three play cycle exploring the time period.
 The first play in his Cold War trilogy is Ping Pong.
 The play is about U.S.-Chinese relations during the Nixon administration.
-It was presented at the Public Theatre.
+It was presented at the Public Theater.
 Born in East Berlin, the second play, tackled the impact a Springsteen concert had on East Germans just prior to the fall of the Berlin Wall.
 The play was workshopped at the Atlantic Theater Company and has since been translated into both Hungarian and Romanian.
 It will be published in Romanian.
-The trilogy’s conclusion is Blind Date, a close look at all the backroom diplomacy leading to the first Reagan/ Gorbachev Summit in Geneva and the events that followed.
+The trilogy’s conclusion is Blind Date.

-Rogelio is an alumnus of New Dramatists and was also a member of the Dorothy Strelsin New American Writer’s Group at Primary Stages.
-His plays have been workshopped and commissioned by various theaters across the country including the Public Theater, Oregon Shakespeare Festival, Mark Taper Forum, South Coast Repertory, Atlantic Theater Company, Arden Theater, Asolo Repertory, and Ojai Theater Company.
+Martinez has been workshopped and commissioned by various theaters across the country including the Public Theater, Oregon Shakespeare Festival, Mark Taper Forum, South Coast Repertory, Atlantic Theater Company, Arden Theater, Asolo Repertory, and Ojai Theater Company.
+For several years Martinez was a member of the Dorothy Strelsin New American Writer’s Group at Primary Stages.
+Martinez is an alumnus of New Dramatists.

-As an advocate of the arts and an educator, Rogelio has spoken before the Albany State legislature and worked with and mentored writers of all ages.
-Over the last twenty years, Rogelio has taught at various institutions including Columbia University, City College of New York, Montclair State University, Rutgers University, and Goddard College.
-In the summer of 2016, Martinez travelled to Portugal where he taught a two-week writing workshop.
-He has also translated the work of both Mexican and Cuban playwrights.
+As an advocate of the arts and an educator, Martinez has spoken before the Albany State legislature.
+He has worked with and mentored writers of all ages.
+Over the last twenty years, Martinez has taught at various institutions including Columbia University, City College of New York, Montclair State University, Rutgers University, and Goddard College.
+In the summer of 2016, Martinez travelled to Portugal where he taught a two week writing workshop.
+Martinez has translated the work of both Mexican and Cuban playwrights.

 Rogelio was born in Sancti-Spiritus, Cuba and came to this country on the Mariel boatlift in 1980.